jacobtread/TetriVersal/README.md

 ### 👀 TODO

 - [ ] Fix bugs in collisions system
-- [ ] Get a websocket connection up and runnning with the Unity game
+- [ ] Get a websocket connection up and running with the Unity game
 - [ ] Implement the world into the server
 - [ ] Clean up the code
 - [ ] Documentation